GNOME/libpanel/docs/introduction.md

 managed by a switcher widget.
 These #PanelWidget will be the containers for your widgets.

+Frame are meant to contain widgets that you can move from one dock panel to another, and receive widgets from a different location.
+It will handle all that logic for you.

 A panel frame will have a [class@PanelFrameSwitcher] to manage switching between the stacked widget.
-It will also handle the users moving the widget between frames.

 ### Showing paned

 You can control the visibility (or reveal) of the various paned areas of the dock.
-One easy way is to put a [class@PanelToggleButton] that will be bound to one of the four areas, that will automatically reveal or hide the paned.
+One easy way is to put a [class@PanelToggleButton] that will be bound to one of the four areas of a [class@PanelDock].
+The button will automatically reveal or hide the paned when clicked on.

 A toggle button for the area in the left (start in the English locale):